Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here is an example of how to write a resume for a first-time job seeker:
+Here is an example of an example resume for a prospective job-seeker who is just starting out:

 Name: John Doe